cconstantin/angular-ui-bootstrap-rails/README.md

 # angular-ui-bootstrap-rails

-angular-ui-bootstrap-rails wraps the [Angular.js UI Bootstrap](http://angular-ui.github.com/bootstrap) library for use in Rails 3.1 and above.
+angular-ui-bootstrap-rails wraps the [Angular.js UI Bootstrap: branch bootstrap3](http://angular-ui.github.com/bootstrap) library for use in Rails 3.1 and above.
 Assets will minify automatically during production.

 ## Usage